sttk/class-config-base/README.md

 ### <u>configure(instance)</u>

-Configures the target class instance in its constructor.
+Configures the interfaces of the target class instance in its constructor.

 **Parameters:**

-* **instance** [object] : A class instance to be configured.
+* **instance** (object) : A class instance to be configured.

 ## License